 Second Place in the University of Liverpool Writing Competition 2022

 We remember the house we grew up in and its totem pole washing line leaning to one side in the back yard like a dead tree, rust-brown and oily, the orange flakes coming off on your hand when Mum yells not to touch it.
 We remember the concrete and little sprouting shoots of grass like what she fed us on a Sunday with the overcooked chicken.
-The soot-black bricks as if the house always wanted it to be night, and I did, pretending to be asleep while my brother snored in the bed next to me, and I’d look out the window at the black and silver world, the crooked washing line, wet concrete and grass.
+The soot-black bricks as if the house always wanted it to be night as I pretended to be asleep while my brother snored in the bed next to me, and I’d look out the window at the black and silver world, the crooked washing line, wet concrete and grass.

 ‘Come on then, if you’re coming,’ I’d hear most mornings.
 My dad and his brother – Uncle Robert – stinking of the flesh of outdoors, a cold smell like sour milk, covered in what my brother said was Old Spice, which I thought was another thing to put on your Sunday roast.
 I remember their boots; big hefty things like boulders, the black of the rubber soles like the gums of a dog, dried mud, laces fastened only once with impossibly tight knots, scratches and scuffs exposing a history long before me.

 My brother, Matthew, loved going fishing.
 He’d be ready before I was.
 I got washed in the sink, the gold shine of sun through the frosted glass, shining on me; I remember how I looked, thin face, skin like paper not yet written on.
 I brushed my yellow baby teeth.
 Got dressed.
 I didn’t have boots, just a pair of dirty trainers, the scuffs in the rubber like the first few wrinkles in an aging face.